-We are increasing the evidence base, reviewing the impact of current and proposed policies on air pollution in London.
+We have also helped increase the evidence base, reviewing the impact of current and proposed policies on air pollution in London.
 We awarded £79,000 to Policy Exchange and King’s College London in 2015 towards research providing an independent evidence base and recommendations on the most effective policies to improve air quality in London.
-The study will provide estimates of likely air pollution levels once current policies are implemented, and identify what additional steps are required in order for London to meet legal air quality limits.
-It will also look at health and economic impacts.
+The study provided estimates of likely air pollution levels once (then) current policies were implemented and identified what additional steps were required in order for London to meet legal air quality limits.
+It also looked at health and economic impacts.

-We produced a video, in collaboration with Policy Exchange and King’s College London, on the issue of air quality in London and the steps the Mayor of London can take.
+We produced a video, in collaboration with Policy Exchange and King’s College London, on the issue of air quality in London and the steps the Mayor of London could take.

-We are funding a major campaign on air quality led by ClientEarth.
-We have provided £300,000 in 2015 funding towards a campaign for the adoption and implementation of a Clean Air Zone for London.
-The aim is to increase the profile of air pollution as a major public health issue and increase public, media and civil society support for tackling it.
-Our grant covers the costs of a new Senior Campaigner, message testing, opinion polling and other campaign costs.
-This grant is in addition to the legal work being undertaken by ClientEarth.
+We have also provided other grants to ClientEarth such as £300,000 in funding in 2015 to cover the costs of a new Senior Campaigner, message testing, opinion polling and other campaign costs.
+This grant was is in addition to the legal work being undertaken by ClientEarth.

 What else is happening?